27 Best IDEs for C/C++ Programming or Source Code Editors on Linux

-- Unit testing, localization, packaging and deployment, etc.
+- Unit testing, localization, packaging, and deployment, etc.

 - An integrated debugger

 Gambas is a powerful free and open source development environment platform based on a Basic interpreter with object extensions similar to those in Visual Basic.
-To greatly improve its usability and feature set its developers have several additions in the pipeline such as an enhanced web component, a graph component, an object persistence system, and upgrades to its database component.
+To greatly improve its usability and feature set its developers to have several additions in the pipeline such as an enhanced web component, a graph component, an object persistence system, and upgrades to its database component.

 Among its several current feature highlights are: